jjpal/jjpal.github.io/bank.md

 Now back to the list of questions.
 Who has the most loans?
 To answer this question - I had to play around with the columns a bit.
-So, to get the borrower who has the most loans, I wanted to narrow down borrowers who still owe money and had the most loans.
+So, to get the borrower who has the most loans, I wanted to narrow down borrowers who still owed money and had the most loans.

 ```sql
 SELECT Borrower, country, "Project Name",